Shubhamsaboo/awesome-llm-apps/ai_customer_support_agent/README.md

 ## 🛒 AI Customer Support Agent with Memory
-This Streamlit app implements an AI-powered customer support agent for TechGadgets.com, an online electronics store.
+This Streamlit app implements an AI-powered customer support agent for synthetic data generated using GPT-4o.
 The agent uses OpenAI's GPT-4o model and maintains a memory of past interactions using the Mem0 library with Qdrant as the vector store.

 ### Features